inventree/InvenTree/README.md

 However, powerful business logic works in the background to ensure that stock tracking history is maintained, and users have ready access to stock level information.

+## Getting Started

+Refer to the [getting started guide](https://inventree.github.io/docs/start/install) for installation and setup instructions.

-## User Documentation
+## Documentation

-For InvenTree documentation, refer to the [user documentation](https://inventree.github.io).
+For InvenTree documentation, refer to the [InvenTre documentation website](https://inventree.github.io).

 ## Developer Documentation

-For site administrator and project code documentation, refer to the [developer documentation](http://inventree.readthedocs.io/en/latest/).
-This includes auto-generated documentation of the InvenTree python codebase.
+For code documentation, refer to the [developer documentation](http://inventree.readthedocs.io/en/latest/).

-## Getting Started

-Refer to the [getting started guide](https://inventree.readthedocs.io/en/latest/start.html) for installation and setup instructions.

-## Third Party Extensions
+## Contributing

-[InvenTree Docker](https://github.com/Zeigren/inventree-docker) - A docker build for InvenTree by [Zeigren](https://github.com/Zeigren)
+Contributions are welcomed and encouraged.
+Please help to make this project even better!
+Refer to the [contribution page](https://inventree.github.io/pages/contribute).